-5. The continued, effective operation of the judicial system including, if deemed necessary, the identification and training of personnel to serve as emergency judges regarding matters of isolation and quarantine as described in this act;
+5. The continued, effective operation of the judicial system during a catastrophic health emergency including, if deemed necessary, the identification and training of personnel to serve as emergency judges regarding matters of isolation and quarantine;

-The method of evacuating populations, and housing and feeding the evacuated populations;
+6. The method of evacuating populations and housing and feeding evacuated populations during a catastrophic health emergency;

-7. The identification and training of health care providers to diagnose and treat persons with infectious diseases;
+7. The identification and training of health care providers to diagnose and treat persons with infectious disease during a catastrophic health emergency;